FINDING COMPETENT COURTS/AUTHORITIES

 1. Procedures for rectification and withdrawal (Art.
 10(2))

-According to section 2 of Act (825/2005) on a European Enforcement Order concerning uncontested claims the procedure for rectification is as follows:
+The Act on the European Enforcement Order for uncontested claims (825/2005) lays down the procedure for rectification as follows:

-If the judgment, settlement agreement approved by a court or authentic instrument has been falsely represented in the certificate issued on the basis of the Regulation, the court which issued the certificate or other authority must upon application rectify the discrepancy.
+If the judgment, court settlement, or authentic instrument referred to in the Regulation has been falsely represented in the certificate issued on the basis of the Regulation, the court which issued the certificate or other authority must upon application rectify the discrepancy.

-A rectification application can be made by using the standard form in Annex VI of the Regulation.
-The correction should be made on the original certificate.
-If it is not possible to correct the original certificate a new certificate must be issued to the debtor.
-The correction must as far as possible be notified to parties whom have requested a copy of the certificate.
-If there has been an appeal in the matter the correction must be notified to the appeal court.
+An application for the rectification of a European Enforcement Order certificate may be made using the standard form in Annex VI.
+The rectification should be made on the original certificate.
+If it is not possible to rectify the original certificate, then a new certificate must be issued to the creditor.
+The rectification must as far as possible be notified to the parties who requested a copy of the certificate.
+If an appeal was lodged in the matter, the rectification must be notified to the appeal court.

-According to section 3 of Act (825/2005) on a European Enforcement Order concerning uncontested claims the procedure for rectification is as follows:
+The Act on the European Enforcement Order for uncontested claims lays down the procedure for withdrawal as follows:

 If the certificate, certifying the judgment, settlement agreement approved by a court or authentic instrument as a European Enforcement Order has been clearly wrongly granted with regard to the requirements laid down in the Regulation the court which issued the certificate or other authority must on application withdraw the certificate.

-The application of withdrawal can be made by using the standard form in Annex VI of the Regulation.
+An application for the withdrawal of a European Enforcement Order certificate may be made using the standard form in Annex VI.
 The parties shall be given an opportunity to be heard unless this is clearly unnecessary.

 The withdrawal shall be endorsed on the original certificate if possible.
-The withdrawal shall as far as is possible be notified to all parties whom have requested a copy of the certificate.
-If there has been an appeal in the matter the withdrawal must be notified to the appeal court.
+The withdrawal must as far as possible be notified to the parties who requested a copy of the certificate.
+If an appeal was lodged in the matter, the withdrawal must be notified to the appeal court.

 2. Procedures for review (Art.19 (1))